ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-admin.rst

 | Administrators can manage the standardized competency catalog of their Artemis instance
   in the *Standardized Competency Management* view.

-| They can filter the displayed content by by competency title and knowledge area.
+| They can filter the displayed content by competency title and knowledge area.
   Clicking on a knowledge area expands it and clicking on the eye icon shows the knowledge area details on the right.
 | From this detail view they can edit or delete the knowledge area, or create new knowledge areas and competencies under it.
   Likewise, clicking on a standardized competency opens its details, allowing administrators to edit or delete it.